abienvenu/Kyela/README.md

 CHANGELOG
 ---------

+* v1.2 : Added ability to add an icon for each choice
 * v1.1 : Many small improvements
   - Ability to add a participant directly from poll view
   - Hide Choice priority, this is purely internal data